sensejs/sensejs/packages/kafkajs-standalone/README.md

 # Standalone Wrapper for KafkaJS

-This package provide an advanced consumer based on [kafkajs], and can be used without the core parts of sense.js.
+This package provides easy to use kafka consumer and producer based on [kafkajs], without core parts of sense.js as dependencies.

 ## Install